 In the upper register (C6-D7), the flute tends to sound shrill and piercing.

 The sound of the flute is projected through the open lower end and the open keys.
-However, it’s common in live situation to close-mic a flautist near the embouchure hole.
-This adds more breathe to the microphone signal.
+It's somewhat common in live situation to close-mic a flautist near the embouchure hole, adding more breathe to the microphone signal.

 A Note On Miking Flutes